laninsky/Phase_hybrid_from_UCES/phasing_step/README.md

 --the pathways to your reads

---any mention of 'k_pixme' (my hybrid species!) needs to be replaced with your own hybrid species name.
+--any mention of 'k_pix_e' (my hybrid species!) needs to be replaced with your own hybrid species name.

 --you'll also need to change some of this stuff inside the R code that this shell calls (extract_hybrid.R and onelining.R)